 As the items on my college bucket list were erased one after the other, the guilt of not “living it up” ate away at my conscience.
 I was ashamed of not making full use of the plethora of resources available, and worried that my decision to sit out on many “core” experiences was diminishing the value and authenticity of my college experience—that it made me less of a Duke student.

 Now, as a sophomore, I’m no longer a puppet on strings, allowing this senseless bucket list to dictate my decisions and dominate my emotions.
 I’ve accepted that everyone’s college experience is unique—mine is what I choose to make of it.
 On hindsight, I’m sure I already knew that coming into Duke.
 But instead of going through the painstaking and daunting process of finding my passion and purpose in this massive gothic wonderland, I opted for the easier way out—trying to do everything.

 One of the most valuable lessons I’ve gleaned over the past year is that there is nothing more foolish than jumping on the bandwagon mindlessly or doing things out of pure obligation.
 I’ve learned that the “ideal” college experience is not so much about striking items off a bucket list out of meaningless necessity, as carving out a niche for myself on this colossal campus.
 It is seeking out opportunities that are truly worth investing my time and energy in and having conviction in the choices I make eventually, even if they deviate from everyone else’s.

 Valerie Tan is a Pratt second-year.
 Her column runs on alternate Wednesdays.

 Signup for our weekly newsletter.
 Cancel at any time.

-Valerie Tan is a Trinity junior and an opinion managing editor of The Chronicle's 119th volume.
+Valerie Tan is a Pratt junior and an opinion managing editor of The Chronicle's 119th volume.